vvvirani/flutter_amazon_payfort/README.md

 ## Run the example app

-- Navigate to the example folder `cd example`
+- Navigate to the example folder `cd dyscan_example`
 - Install the dependencies
   - `flutter pub get`
+- Run the project
+  - `flutter run`

 ## Contributing & Donate